neurosim/DNN_NeuroSim_V2.1/README.md

 If you use the tool or adapt the tool in your work or publication, you are required to cite the following reference:

 **_X.
-Peng, S. Huang, H. Jiang, A. Lu and S. Yu, ※DNN+NeuroSim V2.0: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators for Training, *§ [arXiv:2003.06471](http://arxiv.org/abs/2003.06471) *, 2020._**
+Peng, S. Huang, H. Jiang, A. Lu and S. Yu, ※[DNN+NeuroSim V2.0: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators for Training](https://ieeexplore-ieee-org.prx.library.gatech.edu/document/9292971), *§ IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems,* doi: 10.1109/TCAD.2020.3043731, 2020._**

 **_X.
-Peng, S. Huang, Y. Luo, X. Sun and S. Yu, ※DNN+NeuroSim: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators with Versatile Device Technologies, *§ IEEE International Electron Devices Meeting (IEDM)*, 2019._**
+Peng, S. Huang, Y. Luo, X. Sun and S. Yu, ※[DNN+NeuroSim: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators with Versatile Device Technologies](https://ieeexplore-ieee-org.prx.library.gatech.edu/document/8993491), *§ IEEE International Electron Devices Meeting (IEDM)*, 2019._**

 If you have logistic questions or comments on the model, please contact :man: [Prof. Shimeng Yu](mailto:shimeng.yu@ece.gatech.edu), and if you have technical questions or comments, please contact :woman: [Xiaochen Peng](mailto:xpeng76@gatech.edu) or :woman: [Shanshi Huang](mailto:shuang406@gatech.edu).